discamb-project/pyDiSCaMB/README.md

 ## Installation

-Only tested with Cmake 3.22.3, gcc 11.4 on WSL2 ubuntu in Windows 11.
+Tested with Cmake 3.22.3, gcc 11.4 on WSL2 ubuntu in Windows 11.
-These can also be installed with conda (`conda install gcc=11.4`).
+These can be installed with conda (`conda install gcc=11.4`).
+Also verified using MSVC 19.41.

 ```bash
 conda create --name taam_sf_dev python=3.8 -y